 - Remove ham bones and any excess fatty chunks from the Instant Pot and pull off any ham meat and cut into small pieces.
 Add the ham back into the Instant Pot.
+If you want a thicker soup, mash a few of the beans in the soup.
 Give the soup a good stir and add additional salt and paper, to taste.

 - Garnish with minced parsley (optional).
 Serve warm with bread.